Imperal Docs

 ApproachWhen to useHow

-Kwarg pass-throughShort-lived ephemeral state (form values, toggle states)Pass state as kwargs in ui.Call — host accumulates via the accumulated panel params
+Kwarg pass-throughShort-lived ephemeral state (form values, toggle states)Pass state as kwargs in ui.Call — the platform remembers a panel's last-used params

 ctx.storeState that should survive page refresh or be shared across sessionsUse SDK ctx.store.get / ctx.store.set inside the handler